 Why the way we speak about unauthorized immigrants matters

-How we talk about illegal immigration is important, so it shouldn’t surprise us that, collectively, we’ve come with many different ways of describing those people who immigrate illegally to the United States — ways which reflect our personal biases and beliefs.
+How we talk about illegal immigration is important, so it shouldn’t surprise us that, collectively, we’ve come up with many different ways of describing those people who immigrate illegally to the United States — ways which reflect our personal biases and beliefs.
 If we take a closer look at some of these terms, maybe we can determine what it is we’re trying to accomplish with these varying labels and whether we really want them rolling off our tongues.

-One of the most common responses to any argument made in defense of “illegal immigrants” — not their status even but their simple existence or humanity — is to highlight that first half of the term, the word “illegal.”
+One of the most common responses to any argument made in defense of so-called “illegal immigrants” — not their status even but their simple existence or humanity — is to highlight that first half of the term, the word “illegal.”